Menu

 # ToolNode runs both and returns both results

 @tool is a quick decorator for turning functions into tools.
-StructuredTool is a class that gives you more control over the schema, naming, and validation.
+StructuredTool is a class that gives you finer control over the schema, name, and input checks.
 Use @tool most of the time.
-Reach for StructuredTool when you need to build tools on the fly or tweak input schemas beyond what type hints allow.
+Reach for StructuredTool when you need to build tools on the fly or tweak the input schema beyond what type hints allow.

-How do I use create_react_agent instead of building manually?
+How do I use create_react_agent instead of building by hand?

-Call create_react_agent from langgraph.prebuilt: graph = create_react_agent(model, tools).
-It wires up the agent node, tool node, and conditional routing for you.
-It builds the same graph we made by hand, just in one line.
+create_react_agent from langgraph.prebuilt wraps the whole tool-calling graph into one call: graph = create_react_agent(model, tools).
+It sets up the agent node, tool node, and routing for you.
+It builds the same graph we made step by step, just in a single line.

-Yes, but results vary.
-Models trained for function calling (Llama 3.1+, Mistral, Command R+) work well with .bind_tools().
-Smaller or older models may not produce clean structured calls.
-Check your model’s docs for function calling support before building a tool-calling agent.
+It does, but results vary by model.
+Models tuned for function calling (Llama 3.1+, Mistral, Command R+) work well with .bind_tools().
+Smaller or older ones may not send back clean tool calls.
+Check your model’s docs for function calling support before you start.

 How do I cap the number of tool-calling loops?